-Introduction to 2-D Design (2-4) 3 Credits This comprehensive visual arts foundation course introduces 2-D design theory.
-The studio and lecture presents the elements of composition, principles of organization and color Contemporary and historic models of expression are explored with an emphasis on creativity.
+ART 103 S Introduction to 2-D Design (2-4) 3 Credits

+This comprehensive visual arts foundation course introduces 2-D design theory.
+The studio and lecture presents the elements of composition, principles of organization and color theory.
+Contemporary and historic models of expression are explored with an emphasis on creativity.
 (Required core for Art & Design majors) A course fee will apply.

-Introduction to 3-D Design (2-4)
+ART 104 F Introduction to 3-D Design (2-4) 3 Credits